Join me!

 Sometimes, it was rainbows and sunshine, and sometimes, it was shade and mud.
 Here are my biggest takeaways from my first year.

-Since it was the first year, it did look a little sparse.
-While 1500 bulbs may sound like a lot, it does take a few years for the bulbs to naturalize and multiply to really fill in the lawn.
+It does take a few years for the bulbs to naturalize and multiply to really fill in the lawn.

 This is the most beautiful result of my bulb lawn: the joy it has brought to my neighbourhood.
 Every time I went outside, people would stop me to talk about the flowers.
 Those who have lived in this neighbourhood for years talked about how they watched the previous owners struggle with the turf grass and that they appreciated my new direction.